mohamedxdev/cppPracticeProjects/README.md

 # 🧠 C++ Practice Projects

-This repository contains a collection of **C++ mini-projects** developed as part of my learning journey through the **[Programming Advices](https://www.programmingadvices.com/)** roadmap.
+This repository contains a collection of **C++ projects** developed as part of my learning journey through the **[Programming Advices](https://www.programmingadvices.com/)** roadmap.
 Each project is designed to strengthen my programming logic, apply problem-solving techniques, and practice custom implementations using my own functions — without relying on built-in functions or STL.

 ---

 ## 🚀 Goals

-- Apply core programming concepts through practical mini-projects.
+- Apply core programming concepts through practical projects.
 - Strengthen logic and flow control in real scenarios.
 - Practice working with structs, enums, file handling, and user input/output.
 - Avoid using built-in library functions to deepen algorithmic understanding.